Outcome-Based Agile

 Task breakdown optimized for AI agents

-Outcome-Based Agile is already how high-functioning, AI-enabled teams build and launch.
-We just gave it a name and made it scalable.
+Outcome-Based Agile is already how high-functioning, established teams at top companies build and launch.
+We just gave it a name and supercharged it with AI inside of Devplan.

 If you’re experimenting with this approach or want to help shape it, drop us a note at info@devplan.com.